 Few competitive sports are 'kids-friendly' for families as much as badminton.
 That means children will soon get an understanding of the game.
 Badminton rules for kids differ only slightly from the same regulations that adults follow.

 The team of officials in badminton would typically include Umpires, Line judges, and Match Referees.
 The most senior official in a tournament is always the referee.

 As a rule, a badminton singles rules tournament would get officiated by a total of 6 officials.
 That would be one umpire, 4 linesmen, and one service judge.
 A game of doubles rules would often include another 2 linesmen.
 They would get positioned at the doubles service line - one on each side of the court.

-Badminton Frequently Asked Questions and Answers
+Frequently Asked Questions about Badminton with Answers